Keep On-The-Job Injuries From Threatening Your Financial Security

 Getting The Compensation You Deserve

 If you have suffered a workplace injury or been diagnosed with an occupation illness, you may be entitled to benefits through the New York State Workers’ Compensation Board.
 By law, virtually all employees in the state are covered under this program, which provides the following types of benefits to workers injured on the job:

 - Medical benefits;

 - Compensation for temporary or permanent disabilities; and

 - Death benefits in the event a worker dies as the result of work-related injuries or illnesses.

 If you are injured on the job, it is important to let your employer or supervisor know immediately and to seek medical attention for your injuries.
 Follow all of your doctor’s instructions, and provide written notice of your injury or illness to your employer as soon as possible, but within 30 days.
 Your employer will report your injury or illness to their insurer, and you will be required to file a claim form with the Workers’ Compensation Board.
 You have up to two years to file your claim and still receive benefits.
 If your employer does not report your injury or if workers’ compensation denies your claim, contact our workers’ compensation attorneys immediately.

 Let Us Help You

 If you or a loved one is injured on the job, contact our experienced New York workers’ compensation attorneys today.
 At Cavallo & Cavallo, we know how important your ability to make a living is to supporting your family, as well as for building your assets for the future.
 We can advise you on the best course of action for your particular case, and assist you in getting the benefits you deserve.
-With offices in the Bronx as well as New Rochelle, we are available ot help; call or contact us online today for a free consultation.
+With offices in the Bronx as well as Westchester, we are available ot help; call or contact us online today for a free consultation.